-AguaBounty Technologies, Inc.
+AquaBounty Technologies, Inc.

-Notice of 2019 Annual Meeting of Stockholders
+Notice of 2020 Annual Meeting of Stockholders

-Proxy Solicited by Board of Directors for the 2019 Annual Meeting - April 30, 2019
+Proxy Solicited by Board of Directors for the 2020 Annual Meeting - April 28, 2020

-David A. Frank and Christopher H. Martin, or either of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers that the undersigned would possess if personally present, at the 2019 Annual Meeting of Stockholders of AquaBounty Technologies, Inc. to be held on April 30, 2019, or at any postponement or adjournment thereof.
+David A. Frank and Angela M. Olsen, or either of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers that the undersigned would possess if personally present, at the 2020 Annual Meeting of Stockholders of AquaBounty Technologies, Inc., which will be held on April 28, 2020, at 8:30 a.m.
+Eastern Time virtually via the internet at www.meetingcenter.io/284357426, or at any postponement or adjournment thereof.
+To access the virtual meeting, you must have the information that is printed on the shaded bar located on the reverse side of this form.
+The password for this meeting is AOB2020.